Disability and Health News for Seniors Document List

 Following Hurricane Katrina health of survivors 65 and over declined nearly 4 times that of a national sample of older adults not affected by the disaster.

-Elderly people with damaged kidneys are at greater risk of cardiovascular disease heart failure and stroke.
+Study reveals older adults with damaged kidneys are at greater risk of cardiovascular diseases, such as heart failure and stroke, and other causes of mortality.

 In spite of universal health care seniors in UK are less willing to undergo dementia screening than their counterparts in the US.